ZILtoid1991/pixelperfectengine/docs/manual/0_introduction.md

 ## Collision Detection

 Collision detection is essential for games except for certain types of puzzle games and adventure games.
 It tests whether two objects or an object and a background collides, their positions, etc.

 There are three kinds of object collision events in this engine: edge, box overlap, and shape overlap.
 Object-background collision is used for testing what kind of tiles are being overlapped by the select objects.

+## Bitmap Text

+The engine natively supports AngelCode BMfont for bitmapped fonts.
+It supports unicode characters (up to UTF32!) and variable-width fonts.
+There's also a special blitter function that turns monochromatic text to colored one.

 ## Graphics Drawing Functions

 The engine is capable of drawing to bitmaps using various drawing and image compositing functions, such as line drawing, filling, bitmap compositing, and bitmapped text drawing.

 ## Graphical User Interface

 A GUI subsystem, called Concrete, has been created to make editors using the engine itself, however it's also possible to use it for puzzle, strategy, and management games, also for configuration managers.
 The GUI has it's own layout editor for faster creation and easier visualization.

+# Planned features

+* Software synths for audio, with MIDI 2.0 support
+* Transformable sprites
+* Effects layer
+* Data packages
+* Localization and multiple languages

+# Notes on the manual

+See folder `../tutorials/` in the future for short demonstration codes.

+All hashes are created with either the MurMurHashV3/32, or the MurMurHashV3/64 algorithm, unless noted otherwise.